An Act to amend the Fisheries Act and other Acts in consequence

 Mel Arnold Conservative North Okanagan—Shuswap, BC

-Mr. Speaker, I that we all want to see healthy fish stocks, prosperous fisheries and a thriving economy, and I believe all those are possible at the same time.
+Mr. Speaker, we all want to see healthy fish stocks, prosperous fisheries and a thriving economy, and I believe all those are possible at the same time.
 We can achieve that by using Canadian technology, Canadian ingenuity and Canadian investment.
 We can do all that and rebuild our declining fish stocks.

 We have national conservation organizations, like Ducks Unlimited, the Canadian Wildlife Federation, local fishing game clubs and stream keeper organizations ready to create and improve fish habitat.
 Using Canadian technology, Canadian ingenuity and Canadian investment in proactive ways that would actually see fish habitat increased and improved in advance of projects would ensure prosperous fisheries and a thriving economy.
 This could all be made possible under the third-party habitat banking amendments being put forward by the Senate.

-Before the Senate had even voted on sending these amendments to Bill C-68 back to this House of Parliament, the fisheries minister basically gave a directive to the Standing Committee on Fisheries and Oceans, FOPO, to do a study on third-party habitat banking.
+Before the Senate had even voted on sending these amendments to Bill C-68 back to this House of Parliament, the fisheries minister basically gave a directive to the Standing Committee on Fisheries and Oceans, FOPO, to do a study on third party habitat banking.
 Imagine that.
 I say it was a directive, because although the parliamentary committees are supposed to be free to set their own agenda, that committee has a majority of Liberal members who would dare not deny a request from their own minister.

-Therefore, on June 10, as a directive from the fisheries minister, we began a study of third-party habitat banking.
-Also on June 10, we finished a study on third-party habitat banking.
+Therefore, on June 10, as a directive from the fisheries minister, we began a study of third party habitat banking.
+Also on June 10, we finished a study on third party habitat banking.
 We started and finished in one day, in two hours.
 It was an abomination of a study, with no mention of a report back to the minister and no report to the House of Commons.
 It was of almost of no use at all other than perhaps being able to say “we consulted”, part of the fake consultation I have seen with the government time and again over the past three and a half years.

 However, I say almost nothing out of that study, except what we heard from witnesses that day.
-They spoke about third-party habitat banking, saying that it would be a good thing to incorporate, that the difficult details around third-party habitat banking could be worked out through the regulations and orders in council.
+They spoke about third party habitat banking, saying that it would be a good thing to incorporate, that the difficult details around third party habitat banking could be worked out through the regulations and orders in council.
 The regulations need not be fully ironed out in order for Bill C-68 to be amended and passed.
-We also heard testimony from multiple witnesses that third-party habitat banking could create net gains to habitat.
+We also heard testimony from multiple witnesses that third party habitat banking could create net gains to habitat.
 Imagine, conservation organizations and local angling clubs being able to work proactively to create an enhanced fish habitat.

 It should be the dream and goal of any fisheries minister to increase and improve fisheries habitat.
 However, as we have seen so many times over the past three and a half years, Liberal fisheries ministers fail to do what is right and instead give deals to their buddies and relatives, getting caught up in scandal.
 They fail to deliver and fund restoring fish stocks.

-We also heard in testimony during that short “but we can say we consulted” meeting on June 10, that during the Senate study of Bill C-68, the only witnesses who spoke against third-party habitat banking were the minister and DFO staff, undoubtedly under the direction of the fisheries minister.
+We also heard in testimony during that short “but we can say we consulted” meeting on June 10, that during the Senate study of Bill C-68, the only witnesses who spoke against third party habitat banking were the minister and DFO staff, undoubtedly under the direction of the fisheries minister.

-Why would every other witness support third-party habitat banking and the minister's department oppose it?
+Why would every other witness support third party habitat banking and the minister's department oppose it?
 Why would a minister not want to see net gains to fish habitat?
 Why would a minister ignore and cast aside testimony, ideas and proposals that would be good for fish, fisheries and the economy?

 I can only surmise that it is because the fisheries minister, like his Liberal predecessors, are out of touch with Canadian fisheries and the Canadian way.